 ‘Killer Conversations’ uncovers and trials shyness-defying, confidence boosting methods for talking to strangers, whether your aim is to find sex, love, friendship, or simply to lubricate social bonds in the age of internet-induced isolation.
 This show reflects Oriana’s deeply held belief that candour, openness and stunning choreography are needed more than ever in today’s socially and politically fractured society.

-Oriana’s first guest is the socially engaged artist Phoebe Davies who discusses her approach to creating spaces where ideas are exchanged, taboos are confronted and hard subjects are broached, leaving users from all walks of life with a conversation starter literally at their fingertips.
+Oriana’s first guest is the socially engaged artist Phoebe Davies who discusses her approach to creating spaces where ideas are exchanged, taboos are confronted and hard subjects are broached.
 Second guest, the performer/curator Brian Lobel shares insights into flirtation gleaned through his project Cruising for Art, a live art event comprised of a range of one-to-one performances by selected artists initiated through eye contact and dictated by desire.
 My third and final guest is the performance artist Marcia Farquhar whose ‘gift of the gab’ fuels a practice of associative and articulate musings and collective dialogue, which has also included a durational piece in which she spoke for 30 hours straight.
 This episode also introduces The O Show’s new staff psychologist Dr Windy Dryden, the UK’s leading expert in Rational Emotive Behaviour Therapy!

 This episode was filmed in front of a live audience at Hackney Showroom’s Joy & Dissent: A festival of cultural activism.